 At Traxial we believe in the added value of optimized e-axles, an integrated electric drive solution for battery electric vehicles.

-Motor and gearbox (and optionally also the inverter) combined into one package positively impacts the manufacturing cost and leads to more efficient volume usage.
+Axial flux motor and gearbox (and optionally also the inverter) combined into one package positively impacts the manufacturing cost and leads to more efficient volume usage.

 The extra space benefits any application, whether it’s a passenger vehicle, or a commercial vehicle.